lukezhangui/thoughts/a list of things to do.md

 #For old time sakes, simple pleasures of reminiscing
 - Write something.
 It's healthy to layout your thoughts.
 (1)
 - Talk to a friend or message a friend for only 5 minutes.
 Don't do anymore.
+- Learn about something you were good at before, age makes things better.

 #Epics: Going to the moon in small steps.
 Big things are hard, so do them a bit at a time.
 > Make a piece of art work